Vance Amory

-Vance Winkworth Amory (22 May 1949 – 2 April 2022) was a Saint Kitts and Nevis politician and cricketer.
+Vance Winkworth Amory (22 May 1949 – 2 April 2022) was a Saint Kitts and Nevis politician, cricketer, banker, and educator.
 He served two stints as Premier of Nevis, from 1992 to 2006 and from 2013 to 2017, and served as the Minister of Sports in the Nevis Island Administration.
 He founded and led the Concerned Citizens' Movement.
 The airport in Nevis, Vance W. Amory International Airport, bears his name.

 Early life and career

 Amory was born on 22 May 1949 in Rawlins Village.
 He received his elementary, primary and secondary school education in Nevis.
-He has been an active member of a local church in Nevis since childhood.
+He had been an active member of a local church in Nevis since childhood.

 Amory was known for his fondness for cricket.
 An opening batsman, he played first-class cricket for the Combined Islands and the Leeward Islands from 1969 to 1981.
-His highest score was 88, for Leeward Islands against Windward Islands in 1977-78, when he helped to ensure a draw after Leeward Islands trailed by 167 runs on the first innings.
+His highest score was 88, for Leeward Islands against Windward Islands in 1977–78, when he helped to ensure a draw after Leeward Islands trailed by 167 runs on the first innings.
 In his last match he captained Leeward Islands against the touring English team in March 1981, scoring 37 and 56.
 He suffered injuries during his career, including a broken nose that caused him to be carried off the field.

 Amory excelled academically, obtaining passes in 5 out of available 7 GCE 'O' level subjects at Charlestown Secondary School.
 He subsequently achieved his 'A' grade levels in St. Kitts, and went on to the University of the West Indies at Cave Hill Campus, Barbados, where he obtained a Bachelor of Arts degree.
 Then he returned home in 1973 to teach students at Charlestown Secondary School.

 He taught at Gingerland Secondary School from 1974 to 1977, including a period of six months as acting headmaster.
 Then, at the age of 28, he became the youngest headmaster of Charlestown Secondary School.
 He took an institution that was lagging seriously behind and almost single-handedly restored acceptable grades and credibility.
 The transition from GCE 'O' levels to CXC and the newly introduced sports programs were among some of the challenges that he overcame, despite opposition.
 He assisted greatly with the education improvement of thousands during his days as teacher and principal.

 Between 1981 and 1983 Amory was manager of the St. Kitts, Nevis and Anguilla National Bank, during which time he aided many individuals in obtaining well needed financing.
-That Bank was relatively new on Nevis and had its early difficulties.
-Nevis residents were very cautious in doing business with the institution and Amory set his mind to change this.
+That bank was relatively new on Nevis and had its early difficulties.
+Nevis residents were very cautious in doing business with the institution and Amory set his mind to changing this.
 The bank thereafter experienced healthy financial growth.
 He was also instrumental in overseeing the purchase of the land on which National Bank sits today.